keypom/keypom/README.md

 ├── utils
 ```

-To use the Deploy Scripts, you should have a [NEAR account](https://docs.near.org/concepts/basics/account).
-It can be either `testnet` or `mainnet`.

 In order to use these scripts, open the `deploy/` directory and modify the `configurations.js` file for the drop you want to create.
 In this file, you can specify important information such as the number of keys you wish to create, the amount of $NEAR you want to send, how many uses per key etc.

 You must specify the account that you will fund the drops with under the `FUNDING_ACCOUNT_ID` variable.
 This account needs to have keys stored in your `~/.near-credentials` folder.
 To do this, simply run `near login` on your terminal and follow the prompts using the NEAR CLI.